diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ## Step 1: Download the image you need

-The first thing to do is go to the `Deploy` section of this [gitlab repository](https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/aiida/aiida2apptainer).
+The first thing to do is go to the `Deploy` section of this [Gitlab repository](https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/aiida/aiida2apptainer).
 Then select the image you are interested in (`aiida_vasp.sif` for example) and download it using the command :

 ```bash
 apptainer pull aiida_vasp.sif oras://gricad-registry.univ-grenoble-alpes.fr/diamond/aiida/aiida2apptainer/aiida_vasp.sif:latest